 Though live performances have been put on hold during the COVID-19 pandemic, Seumas has found new ways to share his music through virtual platforms.
 Starting on the Spring Equinox in 2020, he began recording short live performances on Facebook from his balcony with the Seattle sunset as his backdrop.
 Several nights a week, people tuned in to these performances and a lively community of regulars dubbed “The Balcony Folk” appeared in the likes and comments.
 After 112 episodes, Seumas brought season one of these performances to a close with a new march he composed to honor the balcony folk, calling it “The Solemn Beauty of the Night.”

-Seumas continues to offer private instruction through online courses via Zoom.
-As he waits out the rest of the pandemic, he is preparing for his next project, and looks forward to a time when he can get back into the recording studio.
+With the easing of pandemic restrictions, Seumas continues to offer private instruction through online courses via Zoom as well as in person.
+He is preparing for his next album project, and looks forward to a time when he can get back into the recording studio.